 Seawater samples collected for the analysis of 14C, 129I and 236U will be sent to ETH Zurich for further processing in the laboratory and measurements with Accelerator Mass Spectrometry (AMS).
 As we want to measure the concentration of 14C in DIC, we first have to degas the seawater samples.
 Then the 14CO2 is graphitized to bring it into the desired form for AMS measurements.
 Similar as in a conventional mass spectrometers we separate 14C from other compounds based on its mass to charge ratio.
 However, the unique feature of accelerating the ion beam to very high kinetic energies (millions of electron volts) allows us to suppress and strip off unwanted interfering isobars.
 Measurements of 14C are conducted with the Mini radiocarbon Dating System (MICADAS) AMS system.
 The radioisotopes 129I and 236U are present as dissolved ions in seawater, so instead of being degassed from the sample, they have to undergo a pre-concentration step in the laboratory leading to silver and iron participates for 129I and 236U, respectively.
-These long-lived radionuclides are measured in Tandy and MILEA Accelerator Mass Spectrometry (AMS) systems in the Laboratory of Ion Beam Physics (ETHZ),, which can be measured with AMS as well.
-We will conduct the measurements of 236U, respectively.
+These long-lived radionuclides are measured in Tandy and MILEA Accelerator Mass Spectrometry (AMS) systems in the Laboratory of lon Beam Physics (ETHZ)., which can be measured with AMS as well.
+We will conduct the measurements of 236U and 129I at the Laboratory of lon Beam Physics (ETH Zurich), using the for 129I and 236U, respectively.